zeph1rus/pocketcasts_latest_downloader/README.md

 ## Usage

-Run the script with `uv run main.py` - all dependencies will be installed at this point.
+Run the script with `uv run pcdl.py` - all dependencies will be installed at this point.
+Please see the Usage section for options

 The files and playlist are contained in the `output` folder.
 This can be changed by editing the script.